Key takeaways

 Margin interpretation tips

-Use contribution bridges to separate price, volume, mix effects, and isolate discount impact, shipping surcharges, or marketplace fees.
+Use contribution bridges to separate price, volume, and mix effects.
+Isolate discount impact, shipping surcharges, or marketplace fees.
 A small change in mix can move gross margin percent meaningfully.

 Time views to reveal trends and momentum

-- Daily, weekly, monthly trends for revenue, expenses, profit using line charts.
+- Daily, weekly, monthly trends for revenue, expenses, and profit using line charts.

 - Month to date and year to date progress, with targets or budgets where relevant.